OpenNTF/org.openntf.nsfodp/README.md

 ## Debugging Local Operations

 Local runners launch a separate Java process with an Equinox environment to function.
 You can pass additional command arguments to this launcher by using the `nsfodp.equinoxJvmArgs` property, which is a string that is split on whitespace.
-For example, to enable debug mode during compilation and suspecd on launch until a debugger connects:
+For example, to enable debug mode during compilation and suspend on launch until a debugger connects:

 ```sh
 $ mvn clean install -Dnsfodp.equinoxJvmArgs="-Xdebug -Xrunjdwp:transport=dt_socket,server=y,suspend=y,address=8000"